junichi11/netbeans-wordpress-plugin/README.md

 2. check New Project > PHP > PHP Application > ... > Framework > WordPress PHP Web Blog/CMS
 3. choose options
 4. finish

+### Custome Content Name

+If you want to use custom content name(default is `wp-content`), please set your content name to the project properties.
+(project properties > Framework > WordPress)

 #### options
 - Set format to project : set format option to project.properties